-What You Need to Know About Buying a Used Car in New Zealand
+What You Need to Know About Buying a Secondhand Car in New Zealand (Especially as a Tourist)

 A road trip around New Zealand is the experience of a lifetime… Purchasing a vehicle to do said road trip is not quite so exciting.
-Nevertheless, it’s a necessary process if you are wanting to travel New Zealand by car or campervan for more than a month or so.
-Buying a secondhand car in New Zealand is very common practice for backpackers, so there are plenty of secondhand vehicles out there that will get you around.
-However, the worst nightmare of any road-tripping backpacker is finding out that their vehicle is a pile of crap.
+Nevertheless, buying a secondhand car in New Zealand is very common for travellers on an extended trip, so there are plenty of secondhand vehicles out there.
+However, there are a lot of dodgy cars among the selection and the worst nightmare of any road-tripper is finding out that their vehicle is a pile of garbage.
 Buying “a lemon”, as they say in New Zealand, often means paying out hundreds or even thousands of dollars to get your car fixed.
-Avoid this disastrous scenario by following our tips for buying a used car in New Zealand.
+Avoid this disastrous scenario by following our tips for buying a secondhand car in New Zealand.

 1. Make Sure You Can Legally Drive in New Zealand